mozman/ezdxf/docs/source/setup.rst

 Testing platform is a `Raspberry Pi`_ 400 and the OS is the `Raspberry Pi`_ OS which runs on 64bit hardware but is a 32bit OS.
-The system Python 3 interpreter comes in version 3.7, but I will show in a later section how to install an additional newer Python version from the source code.
+The system Python 3 interpreter comes in version 3.7 (in 2021), but I will show in a later section how to install an additional newer Python version from the source code.

 Install the build requirements, `Matplotlib`_ and the `PyQt5`_ bindings